ElasticMint/website/drafts/too-many-tests.md

 ## The Problem With Tests

 Sometimes it seems that we simply go from one extreme to another.
 Once upon a time developers didn't bother to write tests.
 Everything was tested manually.
 When changes were made the whole thing would need to be manually tested again.
-Sometimes they used test scripts, other times developers just played around trying to break functionally.
-And then they couldn't remember what they had done to break it!
+Sometimes we used test scripts, other times we just played around trying to break functionally.
+And then we couldn't remember what we had done to break it!

 Managers would roll their eyes in frustration when developers talked about writing unit tests.
 How would writing more code make applications more reliable and faster to develop?
 Until one day a critical mass was reached, and suddenly everyone was doing it.
 Automated tests proliferated.
 High code-coverage became a mark of pride.
 Some companies went a step further and required a certain level of code-coverage or the build would break and (presumably!) bad things would happen.